“Charged $658 for Fold 6 inner screen replacement?”

 It makes a difference because after a year of constant scrolling, streaming and daily usage, time does its thing, and parts naturally start to wear out.

-And you may ask, what about the damage I’ve done unintentionally?
-Well, like we said before, protection comes in all shapes and forms.
+And you may ask, what about the damage I’ve done accidentally?
+Well, like we discussed before, protection comes in all shapes and forms.

 Phones go everywhere we go, pockets, sidewalks, car seats, gym floors, kitchen counters and they face about a hundred tiny threats a day.

-And if you have kids at home (they can throw the phone out of a moving car randomly, yeah, been there) and pets, you know how unpredictable they are.
+And if you have kids at home (they can throw your phone out of a moving car randomly, yeah been there) and if you ever leave your pets by themselves with your phone around, expect a few love scratches or bite marks.

 Isn’t it comforting knowing you can get covered for all these situations under an accidental warranty?